raleighslack/civil25/README.md

 This is a simple 8088 based SBC that is currently just in a testing phase.
 I do have plans to really work on this, make schematics, pcb's and everything else but currently I am just having some fun.

-`../../../vasm/vasmx86_std -m8086 -Fbin test.s` can be used to compile vasm assembly files within the /software/vasm_testing/ folder

 Current assembler in use is NASM, working on making a way to create proper files for BCC/AS86

 Currently waiting on some CP80C88's to arrive for me to test with.
 Not sure that the current design works.

 **Update:**

 CP80C88's have arrived, and I have done all of the address/data decoding, and have connected a ROM chip (SST39SF020A) to the CPU, and using the arduino monitor in `/software/arduino_monitors`, It all appears to be working correctly.
+Ram is also connected and all CS# lines are decoded.
 Now I am going to work on the **Currently in progess** goals listed below.